o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 }
 ```

-As can be seen, the ancestor objects of "Amazon", "Editor" and "Preferences" aren't output to the dumped text data.
+This shows that the ancestor objects of "Amazon", "Editor", and "Preferences" aren't output to the dumped text data.
-If the desire is to write out the ancestor JSON objects to the Editor Preference settings, then the "m\_jsonPointerPrefix" variable can be set in the DumperSettings
+If the objective is to write out the ancestor JSON objects to the Editor Preference settings, then set the "m\_jsonPointerPrefix" variable in the DumperSettings.

 <a id="dump-preferences-with-key-and-anchor"></a>
 ### Example: Storing Editor Preferences using a key of `"/Amazon/Editor/Preferences"` and Anchor of `"Amazon/Editor/Preferences"`